mkotb/Slime/README.md

 ## Cool!
 How do I get started?

-I will be getting this extension to the chrome store soon™️!
-In the meantime, feel free to clone this repository, head over to `chrome://extensions`, enable developer options, and load the extension unpacked.
+This extension is [now available on the Chrome Web Store](https://chrome.google.com/webstore/detail/slime/phkkmgjnnbhcimhmgjiicmijjohofocd), check it out!

 <br/>

 ## How do I use it?

 Once the extension is installed, you can stick any tab by clicking the extension's icon on your browser bar, or by using the hot-key.
-By default, the hot-key should be CMD/CTRL + SHIFT + P, but Chrome may change this to avoid interference with other hotkeys.
+By default, the hot-key should be CMD/CTRL + SHIFT + Y, but Chrome may change this to avoid interference with other hotkeys.
 If you want to check or change it, just head to `chrome://extensions/configureCommands`!

 <br/>